 How To Use Stopping Volume to Your Trading Advantage

-If you are in a short position, covering when there’s stopping volume is a good idea.
 It may not be the perfect exit.
-But even if you expect the bear trend to continue, you can likely short again at a higher/better price.
+But even if you expect the bear trend to continue, you can likely short again at a higher (better) price.

-For more volume spread analysis concepts like “No Demand Bar”, take a look at this guide to VSA.
+For more Volume Spread Analysis concepts like the “No Demand Bar”, take a look at this guide to VSA.

-Price action is volume’s best friend.
-Don’t lose out.
+Price action is market volume’s best friend.
 Click here for our Price Action Resource Guide.